 While standard flour is straightforward, there are some tricks to working with sweet rice flour in the kitchen.
 These tips will aid you in perfecting glutinous rice kitchen recipes.
 Also, sweet rice flour should be chewy and sticky when cooked (think of mochi's consistency).

-- Since this type of flour is very starchy, it absorbs fats more easily.
-You'll need to add extra glutinous rice flour to specific recipes if you want a distinct chewy consistency.
+Since this type of flour is very starchy, it absorbs fats more easily.
+If you want a chewy consistency, you'll need to add extra glutinous rice flour to specific recipes.

 These recipes and dishes typically include glutinous rice flour.
 They’re fairly easy to make at home or find at Asian markets nearby.